tapis-project/documentation/source/technical/jobs.rst

         unzip <pathToArchiveFile>
         tar -xf <pathToArchiveFile>

 Archive files are always unpacked into *execSystemExecDir* using either *unzip* or *tar* as shown above.
 The *<pathToArchiveFile>* is the absolute path to the archive file, such as */path/to/archive/app.zip* or */path/to/archive/app.tgz*.
 When *containerImage* is a URL, *<pathToArchiveFile>* is the *execSystemExecDir*.
 When *containerImage* is an absolute path, it must be present and accessible on the execution system.
-In this case, the archive is not be copied, but its contents are extracted to the *execSystemExecDir*.
+In this case, the archive is not be copied, but its contents are extracted directly into the *execSystemExecDir*.

 Note that the version of tar distributed with typical Linux distributions can unpack a number of compression formats, including gzip, bzip2 and xz, but **not** zip.
-When *\*.zip* archive files are used, Tapis checks that the *unzip* command is available on the execution system.
+When an archive file name uses the *.zip* suffix, Tapis assumes *zip* formatting is being used.
+Tapis checks that the *unzip* command is available on the execution system.
 If *unzip* is not available, the job aborts.

 Launching the Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the application archive is unpacked, Jobs creates its own launch script, *tapisjob.sh*, and places it in the *execSystemExecDir*.
-From the that directory, *tapisjob.sh* calls a user-provided executable.
+Once an application archive is unpacked, Jobs creates its own launch script, *tapisjob.sh*, and places it in the *execSystemExecDir*.
+From the that directory, *tapisjob.sh* calls the user-provided executable.
 This executable is either **./tapisjob_app.sh**, if it exists, or an executable named in the **./tapisjob.manifest** file.
 The manifest file has these characteristics:

 * The manifest file is optional.
 * If *tapisjob_app.sh* does not exist then *tapisjob.manifest* must exist at the top-level of the archive and must specify the key/value pair:  *tapisjob_executable=<relative path to executable file>*.